 - pay due care to animal welfare, while taking account of the community’s way of life and the subsistence purpose of the hunt (EUR-Lex 2016).

-By-catch, or entanglement in fishing nets or other gear, is not a significant source of mortality for bearded seals, as these seals are not generally found in areas where commercial fishing is taking place.
-The by-catch reported for bearded seal in Iceland for 2013 was 1, caught in a lumpfish net (NAMMCO 2014).
-In commercial fisheries in the Bering Sea – Aleutian Islands, a mean annual mortality of 1.0 bearded seal was observed from 2002–2006 (Cameron et al. 2010).
+By-catch, or entanglement in fishing nets or other gear, is not a significant source of mortality for bearded seals as these seals are not generally found in areas where commercial fishing is taking place.
+Iceland has reported a total of 14 by-caught bearded seals between 2002 and 2018 in lumpsucker nets and gillnets (National Progress Reports Iceland).
+In commercial fisheries in the Bering Sea – Aleutian Islands, a mean annual mortality of 1 bearded seal was observed from 2002–2006 (Cameron et al. 2010).

 Struck and lost

-Struck and lost refers to seals which are struck and assumed to be killed during the hunt, but are not recovered.
-Struck and loss rates vary greatly depending on the age of the seal taken, the hunter’s experience, and the weather conditions at the time of the hunt.
-Cameron et al. (2010) suggests struck and loss rates in the Alaskan hunt are from 25 to 50%.
-These may have been based on Cleator’s (1996) estimates that struck and loss may be up to 50% in open water, and approximately 25 % on ice.
+Struck and lost refers to seals that are struck and assumed to be killed during the hunt, but are not recovered.
+These rates vary greatly depending on the age of the seal taken, the hunter’s experience, and the weather conditions at the time of the hunt.
+Cameron et al. (2010) suggests struck and lost rates in the Alaskan hunt are between 25–50%.
+This is likely based on Cleator’s (1996) estimates that struck and lost may be up to 50% in open water and approximately 25 % on ice.

-Bearded seals are very dependent on sea ice year-round, requiring stable ice pans in late spring for raising pups and moulting as well as summer ice for resting.
-Ice for the pupping and nursing periods must also be in suitable areas, over shallow waters with a rich benthic community , to provide food at this important stage of the life cycle (Kovacs et al. 2011).
+Bearded seals are very dependent on sea ice year-round, requiring stable ice pans in late spring for raising pups and moulting, as well as summer ice for resting.
+Ice for the pupping and nursing periods must also be in suitable areas, i.e. over shallow waters with a rich benthic community to provide food at this important stage of the life cycle (Kovacs et al. 2011).

 Bearded seals may also have to move further north in order to find suitable ice, restricting their distribution and range.
-This could result in increased completion for food, which may be increased if other temperate species also move north due to habitat change (Kovacs et al. 2011).
+This could result in increased competition for food, which may intensify if other temperate species also move north due to habitat/climate changes (Kovacs et al. 2011).

-Around Svalbard, bearded seals have been observed using pieces of calved glacier ice as haul-out platforms, possibly in response to loss of sea ice (Lydersen et al. 2014).
-In other areas, bearded seals use land as a summer haul- out platform, so they may be better able to cope with increasing loss of sea ice than other Arctic seals.
+Around Svalbard, bearded seals have been observed using pieces of calved glacier ice as haul-out platforms, possibly in response to a loss of sea ice (Lydersen et al. 2014).
+In other areas, bearded seals use land as a summer haul- out platform, and in these areas they may be better able to cope with an increasing loss of sea ice than other Arctic seals.
 However, the current lack of baseline data for bearded seals makes monitoring any current or future changes in their populations due to climate change difficult.

 Shipping / Oil spills

-Ship traffic could affect bearded seals and their habitat through their emissions or an accidental fuel spill, could affect the ecosystem by introducing invasive species, or disrupt the seals themselves with their movements and noise.
-An increase in noise in the arctic environment could cause bearded seals to abandon areas of habitat they otherwise might use (Kovacs 2016, Laidre et al. 2015).
-Increasing ship traffic could also lead to an increase in seals being struck by vessels.
+Ship traffic could affect bearded seals and their habitat through their emissions and/or an accidental fuel spill.
+It could also affect the ecosystem by introducing invasive species or disrupt the seals themselves through the presence of enhanced movement and noise.
+An increase in noise in the Arctic environment could cause bearded seals to abandon areas of habitat they otherwise might use (Kovacs 2016, Laidre et al. 2015).
+Increasing ship traffic could also lead to an increased risk in seals being struck by vessels.